aisligrace/election_analysis/README.md

 county_votes = {}

 You could use:

 precinct_option = []
 precinct = {}

 And go from there.
 The code can be customized to fit the specific variables you are looking for.
+For example, if you were looking at a ballot initiative election instead of candidates, the following could be subbed out:

+candidate_options = []
+candidate_votes = {}

+For this:

+question_options = []
+candidate_votes = {}

+There are numerous ways to change this code to fit a specific election so we would highly suggest using it in the future as opposed to starting from scratch again.